To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Barkly Pets lets you review and choose walkers that meet your preferences.
 You can create a customized checklist for each walk if your dog needs medicine, food or a favorite toy.
 After each walk, you get a detailed activity report.

-Barkly Pets trains each walker in person, and each employee is fully insured and bonded to protect you in case something unexpected happens to your pet or your home.
+Barkly Pets trains each walker in person, and each pet sitting contractor is fully insured and bonded to protect you in case something unexpected happens to your pet or your home.

 If you are interested in starting a dog walking business, all of these services offer a great way to connect with clients.
 Be sure to learn about dog walking insurance and see if it is a right fit for your business.